kswhyte/grocery-list-in-class/README.md

+# Unit Testing React Components

+For this tutorial, I built a app that allows you to make and edit a grocery list.
+In it, you can add groceries to a list, mark them starred or purchased, and filter based on starred or purchased tags.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>